-Along with Chef Contos Kitchen & Store, her time is shared consulting for the Vermont Cheese Council, food writing, teaching vegetable gardening, hunting quality food news, and regular TV appearances.
-She has been featured in Vermont Life Magazine, New York Times, Burlington Free Press, Vermont Magazine, Seven Days, the Wall Street Journal, and dozens of other local papers.
+Along with Chef Contos Kitchen & Store, her time is shared wellness coaching, building another cooking school in the Yucatan, hunting quality food news, and regular TV appearances.
+She has been featured in Food & Wine, New England Home Magazine, Vermont Life Magazine, New York Times, Burlington Free Press, Vermont Magazine, Seven Days, the Wall Street Journal, and dozens of other local papers.

 "Only the freshest and healthiest ingredients inspire the meals I prepare.
 Whenever possible I cook seasonally, buy from local farms and source out organic products, because the quality and taste of these foods is much higher than the "grocery-store" alternatives.
 The time and effort spent in seeking out the best sources for ingredients pays off in a beautiful meal.
 For over sixteen years I have been writing about, teaching, growing, sourcing and preparing food."